CP1401/Practicals/prac_05/README.md

 subject up to now.

 1. What do you do that leads to your best learning in this subject?
+2. What percentage of the lecture videos have you watched?
-2. How are you going with getting the most out of the teaching in this subject (lecture videos, seminars, etc.) in order to have the best learning experience?
+3. How are you going with getting the most out of the teaching in this subject (lecture videos, seminars, etc.) in order to have the best learning experience?
-3. What is one thing that you need to change to more consistently do your best learning?
+4. What is one thing that you will change to more consistently do your best learning?

 # Python Coding - Checkpoint